PedroOndh/imagine-your-data/content/blog/2017-09-27-black-friday-real-time-viz.md

 At <a href="https://empathy.co" target="_blank">Empathy</a> we process tens of millions of queries every day in over **30 languages**, an awesome source to experiment with Data Visualisations and yet a massive computational challenge.
 Using the StatsAPI from the EmpathyAPI services we set out to create a Live Stream of the incoming queries, reflecting their Success in terms of No-Click, Click or No-Results.

-Using **d3.js** and with the extraordinary talent of various key members of the EmapthyBroker family **like Manuel Fachal** (on the early versions) and then the super-hero **Cristian Casais** we have been able to produce a pretty decent and effective experiment that is able to present query clusters by demand in Real-Time, exhibiting the language of the People and the success of these terms with a continuous sense of a living pulse.
+Using **d3.js** and with the extraordinary talent of various key members of the Empathy.co family **like Manuel Fachal** (on the early versions) and then the super-hero **Cristian Casais** we have been able to produce a pretty decent and effective experiment that is able to present query clusters by demand in Real-Time, exhibiting the language of the People and the success of these terms with a continuous sense of a living pulse.

 ### The first version of Black-Friday Real-Time Visualisation of Demand